 One of the latest studies, published in April 2012 in the American Journal of Clinical Nutrition, confirms earlier studies that coffee may actually reduce your risk for developing type 2 diabetes.

-It seems “earlier studies didn't always take into account that known high-risk behaviors, such as smoking and physical inactivity, tended to be more common among heavy coffee drinkers at that time.”
+It seems “earlier studies didn't always take into account that known high-risk behaviours, such as smoking and physical inactivity, tended to be more common among heavy coffee drinkers at that time.”
 Livescience.com

 This seems to be good news given that coffee is consumed in massive quantities worldwide although the therapeutic benefits appear to be outweighed and interfered with if you take your coffee with milk or sugar.
 So, what does coffee have in it that one should be aware of?